 Ask for and offer

-say."), and model them with the child.
+say"), and model them with each child.
 Stay clear that hearing

 does not necessarily mean agreeing.